-The station opened on 1 June 1895 and was located on the north side of Church Road and to the west of Borough Road close to the Seacombe Ferry terminal which offered good connections to Liverpool.
+The station opened on 1 June 1895 and was located on the north side of Church Road, to the west of Borough Road close to the Seacombe Ferry terminal which offered good connections to Liverpool.
 Church Road curved around to the north and passed over the line at the stations western end by means of a large single span iron bridge.
 At the time of opening the station was provided with two timber built platforms that provided three platform faces.
 The southernmost platform which was adjacent to Church Road had a single platform face and the northernmost was an island platform.
 The station was accessed from Borough Road on which stood a single storey timber built building at the eastern end of the southernmost platform.

 A signalbox located on the north side of the line at the west end of the station, adjacent to the Church Road bridge, controlled train movements.

 At the time of opening the station was served by trains that ran to West Kirby.
 Nineteen trains per day ran in each direction on weekdays at half hourly intervals with nine on Sundays.
 Passenger numbers were high with over 2000 being carried over the first weekend of operation (click here to see train services in December 1895).

 From 1897 the WR introduced a train service to New Brighton which was known locally as the ‘Seacombe Dodger’ but was never really very successful as it took a somewhat indirect route to the resort which lies only a few miles to the north of Seacombe by road.
 In 1899 it ran only during the afternoons and evenings and it was designed to cater for tourists travelling from Liverpool on the Ferry.
 Competition from the Wallasey Borough tramways from 1902 did not help.
 The service survived until 1910.

-On the 1st July 1901 Seacombe Station was renamed as Seacombe and Egremont.
-By 1906 there were thirteen GCR departures on weekdays from Seacombe between 07:50 and 20:55.
+By 1906 there were 13 GCR departures on weekdays from Seacombe between 7:50am and 8:55pm.
 Five of the departures went to Chester Northgate, one to Buckley Junction with the remainder serving Wrexham.
-The WR ran sixteen trains on weekdays from Seacombe to West Kirby in 1906.
+The WR ran 16 trains on weekdays from Seacombe to West Kirby in 1906.

 In 1923 Seacombe & Egremont Station became part of the London Midland & Scottish Railway (LMS) and the former GCR train service became part of the London North Eastern Railway (LNER).
 By 1929 the LMS had reduced the Seacombe to West Kirby service to one train per hour in each direction but the LNER continued to offer an extensive service to Chester Northgate and Wrexham.